 Lindy Fralin pickups managed to blend that P90 tone with a Strat-sized single-coil pickup!
 Like the Kent Armstrong Stealth 90s, these too use a ceramic magnetic to give a modern output emphasizing the midrange.
 The results sound amazing, in my opinion.

-However, the Fralin Steel Pole 43s have a lot of bite and snap to them, and some people might find them a little aggressive for their tastes, which is understandable since they’re mostly for Blues, but if you have a good Jazz amp, you can tame it.
+However, the Fralin Steel Pole 43s have a lot of bite and snap to them, and some people might find them a little aggressive for their tastes, which is understandable since they’re mostly for Blues, but if you have a good Jazz amp and add some EQ, you can tame it.

 I know some people like to have these qualities in their tones, though, and will enjoy the personality this guitar pickup can offer.